hypnopump/generalized-readout-phase/README.md

 This was the code for the PrePrint **"[Improving Graph Property Prediction with Generalized Readout Functions]()"**

 **The experiments were not conducted appropiately (same protocol as the ones they were compared with).
-This results shouldn't be compared with the OGB Leaderboard**
+These results shouldn't be compared with the OGB Leaderboard**